Administrative and Operational Services Cost (AOSC) Budget

 The Technical Cooperation Programme is mainly funded by extra-budgetary resources provided by governments or donors.
 Administrative charges are levied for the execution of projects on a cost-recovery basis, and revenues raised from these charges are administered through the Technical Cooperation Administrative and Operational Services Cost (AOSC) Fund.
 The AOSC Fund covers the cost of the administration, operation and support of the Technical Cooperation Programme, including the Technical Cooperation Bureau’s staff costs, general operating expenses and equipment.
 Regular Programme expenditures for services provided to the Technical Cooperation Programme are also recovered from the AOSC Fund.

 The Canadian dollar is the base currency for the budgets and accounts of the proprietary funds of the Organization, including the AOSC Fund.
 However, funds administered on behalf of third parties, such as those established to manage technical cooperation projects, are recorded in United States dollars.

-Detailed information on Technical Cooperation and Technical Assistance projects implemented by ICAO’s Technical Cooperation Bureau in 2017 can be found in the Technical Cooperation Projects Section.
+Detailed information on Technical Cooperation and Technical Assistance projects implemented in 2014 can be found in Appendix 2 to this report.